CMU-CREATE-Lab/video-labeling-tool/README.md

   error: function (xhr) {console.error(xhr)}
 });
 ```
-### /api/v1/set_label_state
-Set the states of video labels.
-This call is only available for reseachers with valid user tokens.
+### Set the states of video labels
+This call is only available for researchers with valid user tokens.
+Any previously determined label state will be overwritten.
+- Path:
+  - **/api/v1/set_label_state**
-- Available methods: POST
+- Available methods:
+  - POST
 - Required fields:
   - "data": a list of json with video_id (returned by the /v1/get_batch) and label state (documented in the label_state_machine function in [this file](back-end/www/application.py))
   - "user_token": from /api/v1/login